kirbyUK/osric-cgi/README.md

 Usage
 -----

-Just fill out the form on the website and it should give you JSON.
-Pretty easy.
-The JSON should eventually make it's way to the lovely [irc-osric](https://github.com/vypr/irc-osric) bot, made by vypr.
-It'll be hosted on iotek hopefully, otherwise on one of my Raspberry Pis.
+This is the demo branch, intended to demonstrate the functionality and produce a useable output so vypr doesn't have to wait for me to wrestle with CGI.
+It runs as an interactive command line program, just run 'osric.pl' and input what it tells you to.
+It should give you a useable JSON output.

 Dependancies
 ------------